Sign Up For Email Updates

 If you receive a notice to file a Statement before you have raised or spent more than $5,000 on the campaign, you should notify the Clerk of the House in writing that the campaign has not yet crossed the $5,000 threshold.
 Once you cross the $5,000 threshold, you are obligated to file the Financial Disclosure Statement, within 30 days in most cases.
 Candidates who never exceed the $5,000 threshold are not required to file a Financial Disclosure Statement.
 You may notify the Clerk by using the form in the electronic filing system or by using the “Withdraw/Under $5,000 Threshold Declaration Form” found at the link below.

 A $200 late filing fee shall be assessed against any individual who files more than 30 days after the due date of a report or amendment (or the due date of any extension).

-Pre-Screening: The Committee's legal staff is also available to review forms in advance of filing for Members and other filers.
+Pre-Screening: The Committee's staff is also available to review forms in advance of filing for Members and other filers.

-Extra copies of the forms (Form A for Members, Officers and Employees; Form B for Congressional Candidates and New Employees) and instruction booklet can be picked up at the Legislative Resource Center, B-106, Cannon House Office Building.
+Extra copies of the forms (Form A for Members, Officers and Employees; Form B for Congressional Candidates and New Members and Employees) and instruction booklet can be picked up at the Legislative Resource Center, B-106, Cannon House Office Building.